Snehith-Elank/Quantum_Computing_Bitcoin_Research/README.md

 - **Experiment_Document.pdf**: A short experimental document outlining the methodology and approach of this project.
 - **Research_Summary.pdf**: An optional summary of the overall findings from this project.

 ---

-## Presentation
-A presentation summarizing the research and results can be found in the `Docs` folder:

-- **Findings_Presentation.pptx**: A PowerPoint presentation that presents key points and visualizations from the research.

----

----